RV AC Freezing Up in Orlando, FL

 Answer each question in order—your path should match the branch chart when it is visible.

-• No: Investigate power supply issues.
+• No: Check power supply and fan operation.

-• Yes: Monitor for ice formation; consider refrigerant levels.
+• Yes: Check refrigerant levels.

 Mechanical principles